saitarunreddy/sysadmin_test/administration/README.md

 ## Question 2
-I have used Amazon AWS free tier service to host the VPN service
+I have used Amazon AWS free tier service to host the VPN service.
+I have followed the steps given on https://github.com/StreisandEffect/streisand to setup the VPN.
+I had no other troubles while following the steps for installation.